 Creams do contain water, though not as much as lotions, and are made thicker than lotions using thickening agents like beeswax or xanthan gum.
 They may or may not contain natural butters.

 Massage & Body Butters We Recommend

-Make Your Own Massage Butter
+How to Make Massage Butter

-Sunflower Seed Oil
+- Sunflower Seed Oil

-Sweet Almond Oil
+- Sweet Almond Oil

 We make no claim or recommendation about the medicinal benefits of the products listed in this article.
-We advise you seek the guidance of your doctor or other qualified health professional with any questions you may have regarding your health or a medical condition.
+We advise you seek the guidance of a doctor or other qualified health professional with any questions you may have regarding your health or a medical condition.